leobudima/elogii-blog/content/the-delivery-management-software-market-how-to-choose-the-solution-that-works-for-your-delivery-in-2020.md

 ![](https://lh4.googleusercontent.com/szhyiPmp-iYF1IQtqCK0gUOdNTFDpAYNmifBC52WoLtOK4NfF2SNlKSw0Td3Hg7WfgWG5bQgaUumDZ2mG2TeGt2wMt_P6JdtHmd82xB7epiJg8kVmx0csyNLQ5IqDw0YEtUgvD57 =624x349)

-Thanks to the intuitive mobile app (iOS and Android compatible) for drivers that is available alongside our operator dashboard, driver tracking and statuses are available in real-time.
+Thanks to the intuitive mobile app (iOS and Android compatible) for drivers that is available alongside our operator dashboard, driver tracking, and statuses are available in real-time.
 This gives you actionable insight at all times and allows you to manage all your resources efficiently and effectively.

 ![](https://lh4.googleusercontent.com/rsTunRdAFtMY0dKSAIIaErlgWMavUWHpA37tZt4Dd3-9Q3UDReasDufq5p78n2reb6oKNEbLbsmqnR2W5MiGTq3yrA4BHihJhBfUXGiXoKPnfu2WVrjfWv6XTDujp8upUNdQjABl =473x612)